-Cheap and Green: Pyongyang upgrades its mass transit system
+Cheap and green: Pyongyang upgrades its mass transit system

-PYONGYANG, North Korea (AP) — Pyongyang is upgrading its overcrowded mass transit system with brand-new subway cars, trams and buses in a campaign meant to show leader Kim Jong Un is raising the country’s standard of living.
+PYONGYANG, North Korea (AP) — Pyongyang is upgrading its overcrowded mass transit system with brand new subway cars, trams and buses in a campaign meant to show leader Kim Jong Un is raising the country’s standard of living.

-The long-overdue improvements are a modest but welcome change for the North Korean capital’s roughly 3 million residents, who have few options to get to work or school.
+The long-overdue improvements, while still modest, are a welcome change for the North Korean capital’s roughly 3 million residents, who have few options to get to work or school each day.

 First came new, high-tech subway cars and electric trolleybuses — each announced by the media with photos of Kim personally conducting the final inspection tours.
 Now, officials say three new electric trams are running daily routes across Pyongyang.